10 Mar Visiting London: A Cheat Sheet

 These are the non-Tube rail options that’ll get you around the UK.
 It’s less likely you’ll be on proper “trains” unless you venture outside of London.
 If you’ll be traveling around the UK by train, it may be worth getting a UK Railcard.
 Generally, the most convenient way to buy tickets is via Trainline.

 The Buses can be daunting if you aren’t familiar with them.
 Google Maps is your friend here.
 The relatively new Hopper Fare lets you take unlimited bus or tram journeys within a one-hour period for the price of a single ticket.
+Note: buses won’t automatically pull over at every stop (be sure to hit the “Stop” button!); also, you need to wave down a bus when you want to get on.

 Here are the food spots I recommend checking out: